Here’s a fun tidbit about the old phrase “nature and nurture” and why they’re connected:

-Then what did you do with that information?
-Well… we fall back into our old routines, old programs, and old ways of doing what we have always done.
+Well… we fall back into our old routines, programs, and ways of doing what we have always done.

 If we do NOT apply the lessons, it becomes a waste of our time, energy, and money.

-This is about how much new information we can absorb out of a classroom environment.
+This is about how much new information we can absorb from a classroom environment.

-After that, 70 percent is how we apply the learning.
-How we experience what we have learned and incorporate it into our daily tasks.
+How do we experience what we have learned and incorporate it into our daily tasks?

 Repetition Is the Mother of All Learning

 Our brain has a short attention span and needs repetition with emotional connection before something new becomes second nature to us.

 Neuroscience research shows us that the brain may need to sit in front of information up to seven times before it creates a new habit.

 Therefore, knowledge is of NO value if you don’t put it into practice.

 This will allow you to master the skills you truly need, as well as improve your focus and effectiveness.

 Where There Is a Will, There Is a Way

 If we believe there is a chance that we can do something—anything—then we are on our way to making that happen.

 95 percent of our life is controlled by the unconscious mind, which means our will is only five percent of the time.
-Our will or our conscious mind is where our desires and aspirations live.

 Your conscious mind can do one special thing, and that is thinking.

-However, if your conscious mind is thinking or daydreaming, then it stops paying attention to what’s happening around you.
+However, if your conscious mind is thinking or daydreaming, it stops paying attention to what’s happening around you.

-So if you nurture your aspirations and desires to manifest in your unconscious mind, that is nature (your brain), will create greater resilience to the old you.
+So if you nurture your aspirations and desires to manifest in your unconscious mind, that is, nature (your brain), it will create greater resilience to the old you.

 Do you now see how nature and nurture can help you succeed?

 Personal development can’t prevent all bad things from occurring.

-However, it will provide you with greater confidence, resilience, personal and interpersonal skills to cope with any eventuality.
+However, it will provide you with greater confidence, resilience, and personal and interpersonal skills to cope with any eventuality.